 Penalty: a fine of 60 penalty units or imprisonment for one year.

+Note for this section:

-Note: This section does not appear in the Commonwealth Act but provisions to the same effect (except as to penalty) are included in Part 7.4 of the Criminal Code of the Commonwealth.
+This section does not appear in the Commonwealth Act but provisions to the same effect (except as to penalty) are included in Part 7.4 of the Criminal Code of the Commonwealth.

 Part 8 — Other enforcement